radcamp/radcamp.github.io/index.md

 PoreCamp will be entirely hands-on and the relatively high cost of entry reflects the costs of running the course;
-participants will have hands-on exposure to sequence library preparation, operation of the MinION and small group interactive bioinformatics teaching.
+participants will gain practical experience of sequence library preparation, operation of the MinION and small group interactive bioinformatics teaching.